BrianWill/japanese_vocab/README.md

 1. Run `go get` to fetch the package dependencies.
 1. Run `go build` to build the executable.

-## Main page

-The main page first displays the "stories with queued reps", then the "recent stories" (stories that have a rep logged within the last 2 weeks but no remaining queued reps), and last the full catalog of stories.

-In the catalog, select a source of stories from the drop down.

 ## Importing stories

 Stories are imported in sets called "sources", which are represented as directories directly under the "static/sources" directory.
 For example, the directory "static/sources/example" represents a source named "example".

-In a source directory, each mp3 and mp4 file represents an individual stories.
+In a source directory, each mp3 and mp4 file represents an individual story.
 For a story named `thing.mp3` or `thing.mp4`, the English and Japanese VTT subtitle files in the same directory should be named, respectively, `thing.en.vtt` and `thing.ja.vtt`.

-The import page (link next to "Catalog" on the main page) lists all detected source directories.
+The import page (linked in the sidebar on main page) lists all detected source directories.
 Clicking the `import` button of a source imports or re-imports all the stories in that source.
-(Re-importing a story update its subtitles if its subtitle files have changed.)
+(Re-importing a story reprocesses its subtitle files.)

-## Story page
+## Words

-The story page displays the story's title, text content, and an audio or video player.

-A story has one or more "excerpts", which represent subranges of the audio or video:

-- Each excerpt of a story has a separate queue of reps.
-Use the + and - buttons to add and remove reps from the queue.
-- The `log` button records a rep of the excerpt (and removes a rep from the excerpt's queue).
-- The `vocab` button takes you to a page for drilling the words in the excerpt.
-(The words are extracted from the subtitles in the subrange.)
+The words of all imported stories are stored in the database by their "base form", e.g. all variations of a verb are stored in their so-called "dictionary form".

+Words can be 'archived', meaning they are normally filtered out in drills.
+You can toggle a word's archived status by double clicking it in a subtitle or in the sidebar transcript.

+Unarchived words are highlighted in subtitles and the sidebar transcript (with unarchived verbs given a distinct color).

+TIP: Rather than wait to archive words once you've mastered them, you should archive words when they are just reasonably familiar.
+If you think when looking up a word, 'oh yeah, I knew that', it's probably time to archive the word.

-### Video and audio player hotkey controls
+## Player hotkey controls

 - `f` : toggle fullscreen
 - `s` : toggle play/pause